 New Esperance Morris draw their ethos from Mary Neal, a pioneer of morris in her time, who originally founded the Esperance Guild from whom we take inspiration and our name.
 So in turn it is our aim to showcase not only the sights and sounds of our beautiful city, but to showcase pioneering Morris of all traditions to the broad audiences of the capital.
 When you arrive, TfL will proudly tell you “London is Open” – and we look forward to welcoming you!

 The weekend will be hosted at Cecil Sharp House, London’s centre for Folk Dance and Song, close to the amenities, shops, and restaurants of Camden Town.
-Indoor Camping will be available for Friday and Saturday nights, and there is a cafe on site for your use as well as local restaurants.
+There is a cafe on site for your use as well as local restaurants.
 Local Esps will host you in their homes or you can book a hostel, Air bnb or travel back on the Sunday for the tour.

 Our programme is below, and more details about the schedule, local area, workshops, ceilidhs, and performances are available here on our website – where you will also find a booking form and payment information (please use the titles above to navigate, or scroll down).